-I was SO excited for that feature since it was basically perfect for the type of project I was making, but in the end it ended up being really buggy, and it only caused more problems than solutions, so we had to stop using it midway through development.
+I was SO excited for that feature - it was perfect for the type of project I was making.
+In the end it ended up being really buggy, and it only caused more problems than solutions, so we had to stop using it midway through development.

 What are your plans for the future?

 Aaron: Finishing university is definitely a must.
 I really want to get back to writing and streaming games on Twitch.
 But I love creating games so that won’t stop any time soon.

 Even if we’re on hiatus, we still love to talk about random ideas for games that will come to life eventually.
 There are many stories we want to tell as Studio Voyager.